Marketing Experts’ Top 12 Social Media TipsDecember 15, 2021 | UGC

 “Live streaming grew exponentially in 2021 by enabling influencers and brands to test how users engage with their social media profiles in real-time.
 Live streaming also allows users to comment on the live stream, giving the profile streaming a chance to interact with users and converse with them instantly and personally,” Cari Casas, Social Media Coordinator at Herrman and Herrman PLLC, explains.
 “Live streams can be in the form of showcasing an event, an item, or a service.
 Live streams can also inform users of news related to the profile or industry.”

-Easy to create and consume, live video is an accessible marketing tool that can expose your brand to a global audience that it may not reach otherwise.
+Easy to create and consume, live video is an accessible digital marketing tool that can expose your brand to a global audience that it may not reach otherwise.
 Often cost-efficient in comparison to other video marketing strategies, real-time video also cultivates engagement with current customers.

 If you’re planning a video-streaming campaign, but aren’t sure of how to approach live broadcasting moderation, find a content moderation company that can offer guidance for managing live video and UGC risks through a hybrid moderation approach.